skip to main content

 Go to Pre-82 Plan

-Defined contribution plans, which are funded by the participant and/or the plan sponsor, provide flexible savings and investment options for lay workers and clergy.
+Defined contribution plans, which are funded by the participant and/or the plan sponsor, provide flexible savings and investment options for lay employees and clergy.

 Personal Investment Plan (PIP)